-Many people choose to work with a case manager because they cannot dedicate the time necessary to organize their own or their loved one’s care, either because they are simply too busy or, have been managing care for so long that they begin to feel “burnt out.”
-Others find that case managers can play a vital role in navigating confusing medical or legal systems.
-Case managers understand the ins and outs of their fields and guide clients through the process of getting the necessary care or assistance.
-Overseeing a treatment plan and coordinating care can quickly become overwhelming for an individual or family member who has other responsibilities – if you are in this situation and need assistance, working with a case manager can provide the relief you are seeking.
+While case management is particularly helpful for complex cases, you don’t need to have a complicated background to benefit from working with a case manager.
+Many people choose case management services because they cannot dedicate the time necessary for organizing their own or their loved one’s care.
+Others find that case managers can play a vital role in navigating confusing medical or legal systems, particularly if there are cultural or language barriers involved.
+Case managers understand the ins and outs of their fields and will be able to guide you through the process of getting the care or assistance that you need.
+Overseeing a treatment plan and coordinating care can quickly become overwhelming for an individual or a family member who has other responsibilities and no experience with the systems involved.
+If you are in this situation and need assistance, working with a case manager will provide the relief you are seeking.

 Case Management at OPG

-If you or your loved one are struggling with a substance use disorder, mental health disorder or other behavioral health concern and you are interested in working with a case manager, the team at OPG can help.
-Our case managers specialize in coordinating care for people in addiction recovery treatment, mental health therapy, eating disorder rehabilitation and more.
-We are accustomed to working with professionals including therapists, psychiatrists, Dialectical Behavioral Therapy (DBT) coaches, therapy group leaders, nutritionists, and physicians.
-Our services can be offered in person or remotely and can be used as monitoring tools for advisors, trustees, and employers.
+If you or your loved one is struggling with a substance use disorder, mental health disorder, or other behavioral health concern, and you are interested in working with a case manager, the team at OPG can help.
+Our case managers specialize in coordinating care for people in addiction recovery treatment, mental health therapy, eating disorder rehabilitation, and more.
+We are accustomed to working with healthcare professionals including therapists, psychiatrists, Dialectical Behavioral Therapy (DBT) coaches, therapy group leaders, nutritionists, physicians, and with other professionals such as lawyers, social workers, family members, and more.
+Our services can be offered in person or remotely and can be used as monitoring tools for advisors, trustees and employers.

-For clients who do not yet have a comprehensive treatment team, we can assist in finding local, vetted providers in relevant clinical professions (e.g., specialized therapist, psychiatrist, nutritionist, addiction counselor).
+For clients who do not yet have a comprehensive treatment team, we can assist in finding local providers in relevant clinical professions (e.g., specialized therapist, psychiatrist, nutritionist, addiction counselor).

-- We provide case managers who guide you through in-person or remote meetings, as well as keep in frequent phone contact.
+- We provide individually assigned case managers who guide you through regular in-person or remote meetings, as well as keep in frequent phone contact.

-- Case managers connect clients to appropriate community-based resources that address holistic needs (e.g., social, recreational, housing, educational, clinical, vocational, self-help, medical/health), including finding housing and providing move-in support.
+- We can connect you to appropriate community-based resources that cover holistic needs (e.g., social, recreational, housing, educational, clinical, vocational, self-help, medical/health), including finding housing and providing move-in support.

-- OPG works with your care team to implement drug testing, alcohol monitoring, and other monitoring services when necessary.
+- We implement drug testing, alcohol monitoring, and other monitoring services when necessary.

-- Case managers identify appropriate local clinical groups or self-help meetings.
+- We help identify appropriate local clinical groups or self-help meetings.

-- Case managers can facilitate meetings with professionals for long-term planning (e.g., special needs financial planners, guardianship attorneys, etc.).
+- We facilitate meetings with professionals for long-term planning needs (e.g., special needs financial planners, guardianship attorneys).

-- Case managers provide frequent updates to treatment teams, family members, advisors or employers, and coordinate regular treatment team meetings.
+- We provide weekly updates to the treatment team, family members, advisors, or employers, as well as coordinate regular treatment team meetings.

 - We handle interfacing with insurance companies or other funding sources.